iTEAM-MCG/.github/profile/README.md

-# Welcome to the iTEAM Mobile Communications GitHub
+# Welcome to the iTEAM Mobile Communications Group GitHub